 On all Race Courses including Race Carve, Race Camps, Junior Race, Eurotest, Test Technique and Gap, a helmet is obligatory.

 At the time of booking you must disclose any existing illnesses or injuries that could effect your ability to ski safely and competently and not place any undue risk on instructors, guides, other group members or members of the public.
 Snoworks will decide whether any exisiting illnesses or injuries that are disclosed will place instructors, mountain guides and other clients at risk after taking advice from our insurance company and the relevant skiing governing bodies.
 Failure to disclose any existing illnesses or injuries could result in an instructor or guide refusing to take you in a group.
 In this situation refunds cannot be given.

 No refunds for missing course time can be given.
 In the event of Snoworks being unable to deliver the course as promised in the booking conditions, website and literature (for example due to staff illness or injury) we will refund on a pro rata basis any time missed or transfer missed time to a future course.

-Your insurance must cover you for off-piste skiing.
-Ideally if you are experienced you want your insurance to cover you off piste skiing unaccompanied.
+Your insurance must cover you for off-piste skiing. if you are an experienced off-piste skier you may want your insurance to cover you for off piste skiing unaccompanied by an instructor or guide.
 Check your policy.

 You may need special insurance for race training.
 Check your policy.

-Includes other optional activities such as: white water rafting, Tyrolean slides, horse riding etc.
+Adventure Courses can include other optional activities such as: white water rafting, Tyrolean slides, horse riding etc. Check your policy.